dokawa/tsl-django-rest-backend/README.md

 in the repository although clearly not recommended on production applications
 * The Gmail e-mail account was chosen given it's popularity and little effort needed to configure it to work with Django
+* The dbsqlite3 is included in the repository with pre-registered users and messages in favor of simplicity to run the assignment and showcase some functionalities

 ### Future work